 - Dinner and accommodation

-- Dinner and overnight at the hotel.
+- Dinner & accommodation at the hotel.

 - Meet and assist on arrival and departure by our local representative

-- Sightseeing tours and intercity transfers as per itinerary in 4WD
+- Sightseeing tours and intercity transfers as per itinerary

 - Accommodation in selected hotels in a double room sharing